 MISO Optional Study Report – January 2017

 The abundant wind resource area and the western end of the Grain Belt Express Clean Line are within the SPP region.
 Clean Line has worked closely with SPP, its Transmission Working Group (TWG), and other affected transmission owners since 2012 to conduct studies.
 In September 2013, the TWG approved Grain Belt Express Clean Line’s reliability studies, completed in accordance with SPP Criteria 3.5, which requires entities requesting transmission interconnections to work with the SPP, the TWG, and affected parties to ensure grid reliability.
 In March 2015, ITC Great Plains completed the Facility Study of Grain Belt Express’ interconnection facilities.
 Grain Belt Express will interconnect with the ITC Great Plains system in SPP.
-We look forward to proceeding with detailed design and final interconnection arrangements.
+In October 2016, Grain Belt Express signed an Interconnection Agreement with SPP and ITC Great Plains, which was subsequently accepted by FERC in December 2016.

 Please see below to download completed studies and minutes from meetings we have had with affected parties.